mohitpai/journey-optimizer.en/help/using/rn/inline-messages.md

 >abstract="Starting July 25 2022, the Messages menu disappears and messages are authored directly from a Journey.
 If you want to re-use your legacy messages in journeys, you need to save them as templates."
 >additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/design/email-templates.html#save-as-template" text="Save messages as templates"

-Adobe Journey Optimizer is releasing a new feature which improves the way practitioners author experiences for Journey Optimizer delivered channels like email, push, SMS.
-This feature requires a migration of existing Journeys that are using Messages.
+Adobe Journey Optimizer is releasing a new feature which improves the way you author content for Journey Optimizer channels (email, push, SMS).
+As a Journey Optimizer practitioner, you will now create and author your messages directly from a journey.

-As a journey practitioner, you can now create and author your messages directly from a Journey.
+This feature requires a migration of existing journeys that are using messages.

 ![](assets/inline-message.png)